Tekken Master

 Sayed Hashem Ahmed, better known as Tekken Master (سيد هاشم أحمد), is a professional esports player.
-He is largely credited with popularizing the esports industry in the Persian Gulf.
+He is largely credited with popularizing the e-sports industry in the Persian Gulf.

-Hashem is also known for being recognized by the King of Bahrain Hamad bin Isa Al Khalifa following his win at the Brasil Game Show Tournament for Mortal Kombat 11 game in 2019.
+Hashem is known for being recognized by the King of Bahrain Hamad bin Isa Al Khalifa following his win at the Brazil Game Show Tournament for Mortal Kombat 11 game in 2019.

 He is also notable for being given the accolade of "the best in the Middle East." by his peers at the Tekken Tag Tournament 2 Middle East Championship in Dubai.

-Hashem, under the name Tekken Master, is sponsored by NASR ESPORTS.
+Hashem, under the name Tekken Master, is currently sponsored by NASR ESPORTS.

 Early years

 The youngest of four, Hashem began playing video games when he was six years old.

 He showed interest for fighting games early on, inspired by his older brothers.

 Professional career

 Hashem's professional career began in 2010 when he won the 2v2 Tekken 6 Tournament in Kuwait.